-Multidimensional convolution arises in several mathematical models across different fields and is the cornerstone of Convolutional Neural Networks (CNNs)~\citep{krizhevsky2012imagenet,lecun1998gradient}.
-Indeed, the convolution operator is the key layer of CNNs, enabling them to effectively learn from high-dimensional data by mitigating the curse of dimensionality~\citep{poggio2018theory}.
-However, CNNs are computational demanding models, with the computational cost associated to convolutions being dominant during both training and inference.
-Therefore, there is an increasing interest in improving the efficiency of multidimensional convolutions.
+\paragraph{Multidimensional convolutions} arise in several mathematical models across different fields.
+They are a cornerstone of Convolutional Neural Networks (CNNs)~\cite{krizhevsky2012imagenet,lecun1998gradient} enabling them to effectively learn from high-dimensional data by mitigating the curse of dimensionality~\cite{poggio2018theory}.
+However, CNNs are computationally demanding, with the cost of convolutions being dominant during both training and inference.
+As a result, there is an increasing interest in improving the efficiency of multidimensional convolutions.

 Several efficient implementations of convolutions have been proposed.
 For instance, 2D convolution can be efficiently implemented as matrix multiplication by converting the convolution kernel to a Toeplitz matrix.
-However, this procedure requires replicating the kernel values multiple times across different matrix columns in the Toeplitz matrix and hence the memory requirements are increased.
+However, this procedure requires replicating the kernel values multiple times across different matrix columns in the Toeplitz matrix, thus increasing the memory requirements.
 Implementing convolutions via the im2col approach is also memory intensive due to the space required for building the column matrix.
-The space requirements of these approaches may be far too large to fit in the memory of a mobile or embedded devices hindering the deployment of CNNs in resource-limited platforms.
+These memory requirements may be prohibitive for mobile or embedded devices, hindering the deployment of CNNs in resource-limited platforms.

-In general, most existing attempts to efficient convolutions are isolated and there currently is no unified framework to study them.
-In particular we are interested in two different branches, which we review here after.
-First, approaches that leverage tensor methods for efficient convolutions, either to compress or reformulate them for speed.
-Second, approaches that directly formulate efficient neural architecture, e.g. using separable convolutions.
+In general, most existing attempts at efficient convolutions are isolated and there currently is no unified framework to study them.
+In particular we are interested in two different branches of work, which we review next.
+Firstly, approaches that leverage tensor methods for efficient convolutions, either to compress or reformulate them for speed.
+Secondly, approaches that directly formulate efficient neural architecture, e.g., using separable convolutions.